radareorg/radare2-book/rabin2/program_sections.md

-## Program sections
+## Program Sections

-Rabin2 give us complete information about the program sections.
-We can know their index, offset, size, align, type and permissions, as we can see in the next example.
+Rabin2 called with `-S` option gives complete information about sections of an executable.
+For each section its index, offset, size, alignment, type and permissions, are shown.
+The next example demonstrates it.

     $ rabin2 -S /bin/ls
      [Sections]